Table of Contents

 2. Conduct blind or calibrated screenings

 Develop and test selection methods that minimize the potential for unconscious bias to creep into selection, performance evaluation, promotion, development assignment, and related advancement decisions.
-Consider adding multi-person or committee-based evaluation methods, such as calibration sessions that engage multiple managers and expert observers/assessors to make hiring decisions related to performance ratings, promotions, HiPo selection, development plans, and succession status more objectively and reliably.
+Consider adding multi-person or committee-based evaluation methods, such as calibration sessions that engage multiple managers and expert observers/assessors to make performance ratings, promotions, HiPo selection, development plans, and succession status decisions more objective and reliable.

 3. Seek a broad range of candidates for senior leadership roles

 Make a concerted effort to identify and groom future leaders with various experiences, backgrounds, and perspectives.
-Seek to break through the norm by using multiple evaluation methods to create better and more accurate assessments of potential (e.g., validated psychometric tools), leadership competencies (e.g., 360-degree assessments), leadership style (validated tests), results-orientation (e.g., multi-year goal achievement), etc. Use employee listening, engagement, and upward feedback surveys to identify line and project managers with strong people and results orientations.
-Oversee and manage the staffing of their teams and measure and track their progress and the business results that follow.
-Do this as a business need – not under the flag of any diversity, Equal Employment Opportunity (EEO), or other non-strictly business purpose.
+Seek to break through the norm by using multiple evaluation methods to create better and more accurate assessments of potential (e.g., validated psychometric tools), leadership competencies (e.g., 360-degree assessments), leadership style (validated tests), and results-orientation (e.g., multi-year goal achievement).
+Use employee listening, engagement, and upward feedback surveys to identify line and project managers with strong people and results orientations.
+Oversee and manage team staffing, and measure and track their progress and the business results that follow.
+Do this as a business need—not under the flag of any diversity, Equal Employment Opportunity (EEO), or other non-strictly business purpose.
 Do it because it will increase the likelihood of finding and developing more effective leaders.

 4. Recruit from a range of talent sources